 The following behaviors, or attempted behaviors, are considered violations of the Syracuse University Code of Student Conduct:

-- Physical harm or threat of physical harm to any person or persons, including, but not limited to assault, sexual abuse, or other forms of physical abuse.
+- Physical harm or threat of physical harm to any person or persons, including, but not limited to: assault, sexual abuse, or other forms of physical abuse.

-- Conduct, whether physical, verbal or electronic, oral, written or video, which threatens the mental health, physical health, or safety of anyone.
+- Assistance, participation in, promotion of, or perpetuation of conduct, whether physical, electronic, oral, written or video, which threatens the mental health, physical health, or safety of anyone.

-- Intentional disruption or obstruction of lawful activities of the University or its members including their exercise of the right to assemble and to peaceful protest
+- Intentional disruption or obstruction of lawful activities of the University or its members including their exercise of the right to assemble and to peaceful protest.

 - Theft of or damage to University, personal, public, or private property/services or illegal possession or use of the same.

 - Forgery, alteration or fabrication of identification cards, records, reports, grades, diplomas, University documents, possession or purchase of falsified identification cards or misrepresentation of any kind to a University office, University official, or law enforcement.